- Applied Behavior Analysis

 Internships in this concentration might involve the following activities: performing or assisting with cluster and outbreak investigations, community needs assessments, analysis and validation of existing data sets, and field research in order to study the spread, prevention and control of chronic and infectious disease and disease conditions in a community or a group of persons.
 Examples of organizations that have sponsored internships include: BJC HealthCare, Pan American Health Organization, and St. Louis Integrated Health Network.

 The Master of Public Health with a concentration in Global Health prefers applicants to have a bachelor's degree in a social science, biomedical science, or a closely related field.
-Documented working proficiency in both English and in a second language at level II or III of the Interagency Language Roundtable is required to complete the MPH in Global Health.
-Select students will be required to attend language school to meet the ILR level.
+Documented working proficiency in both English and in a second language is required to complete the MPH in Global Health.
+Students who must improve their language skills to meet these requirements will be provided guidance on how to find opportunities to improve their foreign language skills.Visit our Graduate Admission pages for more information on How to Apply and Application Deadlines.

 |MPH-Global Health Curriculum